 A stone’s throw from the church stands the exquisite Engenho da Calheta, one of the island’s two surviving sugar mills (the other is located at Porto da Cruz).
 Now a museum, the mill uses locally-produced sugar cane to make honey, bolo de mel (honey cake) and a potent firewater known as aguardente from distilled cane syrup.

-Besides its modern marina and golden sandy beach, one of the very few on the island, Calheta is a popular place for many different types of outdoor pursuit, including hiking, mountain biking, surfing, windsurfing, kayaking, fishing, paragliding, canyoning, whale- and dolphin-watching and scuba diving.
+Besides its modern marina and golden sandy beach, one of the very few on the island, Calheta is a popular place for many different types of outdoor pursuit, including hiking, mountain biking, surfing, windsurfing, kayaking, fishing, paragliding, canyoning, whale- and dolphin-watching and scuba diving, making it one of the best water sport destinations in Portugal.

 A main attraction at Loreto, just 2 km east of Calheta, is the 15th-century chapel with its Manueline south portal and fine geometrically-patterned ceiling.